immcantation/scoper/docs/topics/hierarchicalClones.md

 value in the `locus` column.
 If only one of these arguments be supplied, the function will returns an error message and stops.

-Values in the `locus` column must be one of `c("IGH", "IGI", "IGK", "IGL"` for BCR or `"TRA", "TRB", "TRD", "TRG")` for TCR sequences.
+Values in the `locus` column must be one of `"IGH", "IGI", "IGK"`, or `"IGL"` for BCR or `"TRA", "TRB", "TRD"`, or `"TRG"` for TCR sequences.
 Otherwise, the function returns an error message and stops.

-Under single-cell mode for VH:VL paired sequences, there is a choice of whether grouping should be done using `IGH` for BCR or `TRB/TRD` for TCR sequences only, or using both `IGH, IGK/IGL` for BCR or `TRB/TRD, TRA/TRG` for TCR sequences.
+Under single-cell mode for VH:VL paired sequences, there is a choice of whether grouping should be done using `IGH` for BCR or `TRB/TRD` for TCR sequences only, or using both `IGH` and `IGK/IGL` for BCR or `TRB/TRD` and `TRA/TRG` for TCR sequences.
 This is governed by `only_heavy`.

 Under single-cell mode for VH:VL paired sequences, there is a choice to split the inferred clones by `IGK/IGL` for BCR sequences or `TRA/TRG` for TCR sequences.
 This is governed by `split_light`.

-Under single-cell mode the cloning is perfomred based on the heavy chain (`IGH`) sequences only.
-It is required that only one heavy chain per cell exists.
-Otherwise, the function will returns an error message and stops.
+Note that for cloning under single-cell mode, a cell with multiple `IGH` (for BCR) or multiple `TRB/TRD` (for TCR) sequences is not allowed.
+If observed, the function will returns an error message and stops.
 Cells without any heavy chain will be assigned by a "NA" clone id.